tier4/AWSIM/docs/GettingStarted/DemoDetails/index.md

 <popup-img src="image_5.png" width="500" alt="image_5"></popup-img>

 Lidar sensor is the component that simulates the *LiDAR* (*Light Detection and Ranging*) sensor.
-*LiDAR* works by emitting laser beams that bounce off objects in the environment, and then measuring the time it takes for the reflected beams to return, allowing the sensor to create a *3D* map of the surroundings.
+*LiDAR* works by emitting laser beams that bounc                e off objects in the environment, and then measuring the time it takes for the reflected beams to return, allowing the sensor to create a *3D* map of the surroundings.
 This data is used for object detection, localization, and mapping.

 Publish ROS2 topics.